Please feel free to reach out to us if you don't find the answer to your question here or need clarification!

 What is the breakdown for team age groups?

-NOTE – some players request to play “up”.
-These players must sign up and try out with their own age group, NOT the older age group, there are no exceptions.
+NOTE – Some players request to play “up”.
+Players must sign up and try out with their own age group, NOT the older age group.
+There are limited exceptions that must be discussed with the club prior to tryouts.
 Players should notify coaches of their desire to be evaluated to play on the older team prior to the start of their tryout.

 When are players notified if they make the team?